hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/lessons/07_final project.md

 ### Do Now:
 Review of previous lesson
 ### Lesson:
 Day 1: Introduce project choices.
 Review project expectations.
 Commence project ideation with partners once they choose one of the 3 games (image guesser, quiz, hangman).
+Once worksheet is complete, we review each group and come up with solutions for possible problems.
+Day 2-3: Students start coding.
+They work on HTML and CSS portion of their project.
+Throughout the coding process, we may stop and debug as a class.
+Day 3-4: Students continue coding.
+They start working on the Javascript portion.
+Throughout the coding process, we may stop and debug as a class.
+Day 5: Presentations.
+Students get to present and try out their code with their classmates.
+We ask for volunteers to come up to the board and try them out.

 ## Differentiation
 ### Scaffolds/Support

-## Interdisciplinary connections
+All slides and coding materials are posted.
+Students are encouraged to look at these resources when coding, including looking at past assignments and using w3schools as a reference.
+Students will be working with a partner so they can debug together or ask for help from another group working on a similar project.